xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 Connecting this all together now, we had two solutions to an iterative function, but only one of which was appearing in practically every case.
 When graphing its respective cobweb plot, we see that one solution lies in a non-sensitive region ($f'(2) = .6931$), while the other does ($f'(4) = 1.3863$).
 So what can we say about either solution?
 Since we know $f(2)$ is not sensitive to small changes and moreover shrinks space around it, we know that $x=2$ is a __stable fixed point__ of the iterative function $f(x) = \sqrt{2}^x$.
 It's stable under the notion that because it isn't sensitive to small changes in its neighborhood of points, each iteration we take maps points closer and closer to $x=2$.
 But for $x=4$, which is sensitive, each iteration tends to stretch and repel points away from $x=4$, even though it too intersects in our cobweb plot as well as analytically solves the equation.
 Hence, we call $x=4$ an __unstable fixed point__ of the system.
 Just like we've described, while $x=4$ is valid for its seed value, but the slightest discrepancy in value pushes numbers away from it to either start approaching $x=2$, or diverge (like in our rounding error in the Python script before!).

+This is why we were also able to use cobweb plots: they were the geometric algorithm to solve when $f(x)=x$, which makes sense as if something is a fixed point, no matter how many times we apply a function to it, it should remain the same.
+So when solving $\sqrt{2}^x = x$, you'll get the intersections we found earlier at $x=2,4$.
 That's why we were able to analytically solve for two different solutions, but only one kept popping up everywhere.
 This isn't limited to just power towers, though.

 ## Variations
 This type of relationship between stable and unstable fixed points is everywhere.
 Take the well-known infinite fraction below: